Empathetech-LLC/expense-report/README.md

 # Usage

 Currently, Empathetech LLC uses QuickBooks.
-The script is run (goal of: monthly) on the output from Expenses > All transactions > Year to Date > Export.
+The script is run on the output from Expenses > All transactions > Year to Date > Export.
 We don't make those public for obvious reasons.

 Once the reports are finished exporting, they are converted to .csv.
 Those .csv are then provided to the script like so...